stefsmeets/focus_package/readme.md

 Installation
 ============

-If you are already a python user ([Python2.7](https://www.python.org/)), you can install via pip:
+If you are a python user, you can install via pip:

     pip install focus-package

 Alternatively, you can download one of the packages from the [releases](https://github.com/stefsmeets/focus_package/releases/latest) page.

-### Windows

-For Windows, you can download a portable installation package from the [releases](https://github.com/stefsmeets/focus_package/releases/latest) page.
-The portable version includes Python2.7 and all dependencies and can be used as is.
-In case Windows complains, it is sometimes needed to install [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145) (vc_redist.x86.exe).

-Check out the Windows related [issues](https://github.com/stefsmeets/focus_package/issues).

-### OSX/Linux

-The OSX version of DLS76 has been compiled using brew gfortran [homebrew](http://brew.sh/)
-To install gfortran:

-    brew install gfortran

-The OSX/Linux versions should be installed using:

-    python setup.py install

 Programs included
 =================